Acoustic performance modelling

 A critical feature of many design processes is the ability to simulate the problems before undertaking the more costly stage of prototype fabrication.
 One of the principal modelling tools used within Precision Acoustics is a comprehensive finite difference simulation.

 It is capable of predicting the simulation full acoustic wave simulation through both solid and fluid media.
 This means that the propagation of longitudinal, shear, Love, Lamb, Rayleigh and Stoneley wave can all be simulated.
 Simulations can either be conducted in 2D Cartesian or 3D axi-symmetric cylindrical co-ordinates with either lossless and/or simple lossy materials.

 Application of the numerical model has been critical in the improvement of the frequency response of the Precision Acoustic needle hydrophone range.
 Historically, needle hydrophones had a very non-uniform frequency response at lower frequencies.
 A typical needle geometry was simulated and the radial interactions of waves diffracted from the edges of the needle tip could clearly be seen.

-Case Study 2: Pulse vs CW Transducer Fields
+Case study 2: Pulse vs CW transducer fields

 Clearly this relates to the interaction of plate and edge waves from the transducer, but the explanation of this phenomenon was easiest explained with the assistance of some numerical simulations.

-If you are interested in participating in the beta testing program and thereby obtaining a discounted version of the AFiDS Suite please contact Dr. Andrew Hurrell directly by email, or fill in the enquiry form below.
+If you are interested in participating in the beta testing program and thereby obtaining a discounted version of the AFiDS Suite please contact us using the enquiry form below.